-You will need to have the necessary information ready to give on the phone: this includes your NI number, your GP’s contact details, any other benefit reference numbers, your bank details, and your weekly rent figure.
-The call will take about 30 minutes.
-They will go through the initial claim form with you and arrange to send out a statement for you to check.
-They will ask you to send in a medical certificate called a ‘fit note’ from your doctor.
+They will ask you to bring in a medical certificate called a ‘fit note’ from your doctor.
 This is a certificate which confirms you have limited capability for work due to a disability or medical condition.

-You can also apply online then print the ESA1 form and post it.
-This may be easier but will delay the date of claim to the date your form is received.
-The ESA1 form is available at
+You can also apply online then print the NSESAF1 form and bring it to your appointment.
+This may be easier but could delay the date of claim.

 If the DWP decide you are eligible you will then start a 13 week assessment phase (during this phase a basic allowance is paid, linked to age).
 During these 13 weeks JCP will normally carry out a work capability assessment and you will usually be asked to fill out an ESA50 ‘limited capability for work questionnaire’.
 You may be asked to attend a medical examination and a face to face meeting.